itsjesushx/TheSushiRoles/README.md

 During meetings the Swapper can exchange votes that two people get (i.e. all votes that player A got will be given to player B and vice versa).\
 Because of the Swapper's strength in meetings, they might not start emergency meetings and can't fix lights and comms.\
-The Swapper now has initial swap charges and can recharge those charges after completing a configurable amount of tasks.\
+The Swapper has initial swap charges and can recharge those charges after completing a configurable amount of tasks.\
 \
 **NOTE:**
 - The remaining charges will be displayed in brackets next to the players role while not in a meeting